OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/RefPythonToJava.rst

 Python to Java Tutorial
 =========================

-Students can optionally review the Python <-> Java differences from CS2064 provided by John Wenskovitch: Python to Java Comparison

-This is recommmended for students who have a python background but not much java experience.
+**Students can optionally review the Python <-> Java differences from CS2064 provided by John Wenskovitch.
+This is recommmended for students who have a python background but not much java experience.**

 Code blocks